 Especially in the months following pre-service training (PST), you will find yourself with little to do as you learn the language, integrate into your community, and figure out what projects you want to start (the main exception being for education volunteers who are set up with a more structured and regular teaching gig).

 This is all essential to your success as a PCV, but it doesn’t exactly feel like work.
 Even as your service progresses and you get a few projects started, you may still be surprised with the large amounts of free time you have, and the creative ways you start to fill it.
 Consider bringing an instrument or hobby you’ve always thought of trying but never had the time to do so.
 Chances are, you’ll certainly have the time in the Peace Corps.

 8. Life as a PCV is Different from Your Life Back Home

 There are some very talented Peace Corps bloggers out there -- with surprisingly good internet connections, it seems -- humorously documenting the weird, everyday quirks of being a PCV.
 My personal favorites are How a PCV Puts it Gently, What Should PCVs Call Me and Peace Corps 101.
 Others tend to be country specific.

-There are even some Youtube videos, like Poop in a Hole, that I wish I had seen before my departure.
+There are even some Youtube videos that I wish I had seen before my departure.
 They capture the fact that our lives as PCVs are different from what we had at home.
 In most Peace Corps countries, you may stand out and get an unusual amount of attention for it.